Devolved-AI/argochain-explorer/README.md

 # argochain index
-An explorer made specifically for the Argochain ecosystem.
+A data ingestion tool made specifically for the Argochain ecosystem.

 This project is designed to ingest data from the blockchain and store it in a PostgreSQL database.
 It uses WebSocket for real-time data fetching, and PM2 for process management.